sjanusch/adeia/README.md

 ## Contributing

-This application is developt using behavior driven development.
+This application is developed using behavior driven development.
 Please keep in mind to use this development method when contribution to the project.

 If you are new to BDD have a look at this video which inspired this project to use BDD: